-The agricultural RD&I area currently has researchers dedicated to the activities of innovation and production support, of which some are doctors, others masters and many have specialization in the area of animal production.
+The agricultural RD&I area currently has researchers dedicated to the activities of innovation and production.
 In addition to corporate researchers, the Company has a wide range of veterinarians, agronomists and zootechnicians working directly in the production system.

-In association with FINEP, CNPq (PNPD - National Postdoctoral Program and RHAE - Human Resources Training Program in Strategic Areas) and Araucária Foundation (Postdoctoral Program at the Company) and FAPESP -Foundation for Research Support of the State of São Paulo, the Company has promoted, in recent years, the insertion of masters and doctors in its technical staff.
+In association with FINEP, CNPq (PNPD - National Postdoctoral Program and RHAE - Human Resources Training Program in Strategic Areas) and Araucária Foundation (Postdoctoral Program at the Company) and FAPESP - Foundation for Research Support of the State of São Paulo, the Company has promoted, in recent years, the insertion of masters and doctors in its technical staff.
 So far 17 researchers have been absorbed.
 At the same time, the Company develops an excellent trainee and internship program, as well as encouraging its employees to take postgraduate courses.
 In 2019, the Company started a new program called "Doutores do Agro", under which five PhD vacancies were created in order to develop specific projects in different areas: nutrition, animal breeding, animal health, swine production and management of birds.